 If you own assets abroad, the laws of that country may dictate who inherits the asset(s) on your death.
 It is important to familiarise yourself with the position and consider whether or not you should deal with any foreign assets in your English will, or prepare a separate will.

-In England and Wales the principle of testamentary capacity means that people can more or less leave their estate to whomever they choose.
-This is not the case in all countries, and forced heirship rules may apply to assets owned in countries such as France or countries governed by Sharia law.
-There is also a risk that property will be subject to inheritance tax in both countries.
+In England and Wales the principle of testamentary freedom means that people can more or less leave their estate to whomever they choose.
+This is not the case in all countries, and forced heirship rules may apply to assets owned in many other European countries or countries governed by Sharia law.

 If you need advice on how these concepts apply to your situation, then our experienced team will be happy to assist.